skarppi/python-photostation/README.rst

 A Python API to communicate with `Photo Station <https://www.synology.com/en-global/dsm/6.1/packages/PhotoStation>`_ running on Synology NAS.
 Photos and videos are uploaded directly to PhotoStation through its Web API with various metadata including ratings, title, description, and GPS coordinates.

-This module uploads only original files and lets Synology to process the required thumbnail versions.
+This module uploads original files and lets Synology to process the required thumbnail versions.
 This works fine with Synology DS916+ but might be too slow with models having slower processors.

 Supported features: